terra-hq/vue-form/README.md

         -   **disabled**: Boolean value indicating whether the checkbox is disabled (Optional - Default is false) - (Boolean).
         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - (Boolean).

--   **TGroup of checkbox**
+-   **Group of checkbox**
-    The GroupCheckbox component allows users to select multiple options from a list.
+    The TGroupCheckbox component allows users to select multiple options from a list.

     -   Props:
         -   **options**: (Required) An array of objects representing the options in the checkbox group.
 Each object should have the properties id (value of the option) and label (display label of the option) - ({id: String, label: String}[ ]).